Madagascar jail raided over nun's murder in Mandritsara

 Angry demonstrations began a day after her killing.

-Correspondents say instances of mob justice are common in Madagascar.'Self defence'
+Correspondents say instances of mob justice are common in Madagascar.

 Three men were arrested for killing the nun.
 She had been strangled by people who allegedly owed her money and her body was found in the cattle market.